SiLeBAT/epi-lab-resources/DevelopersGuide/NgRx-Actions.md

 **An action can be dispatched by a source**

 An action can be dispatched by different sources anywhere in the code.
 This could be e.g. a component, an effect or a service.
+Note that it is not recommended to dispatch actions from services.

 **A target can react to an action**